AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * **frame_dti[dtiIndex]**: Decode Target Indication describing the relationship between the current frame and the Decode target having index equal to dtiIndex.
 Table A.2 contains a description of the Decode Target Indication values.

-* **frame_chain_fdiff[chainIdx]**: indicates the difference between the Frame number and the Frame number of the previous frame in the Chain having index equal to chainIdx.
+* **frame_chain_fdiff[chainIdx]**: indicates the difference between the frame_number and the frame_number of the previous frame in the Chain having index equal to chainIdx.
 A value of 0 indicates no previous frames are needed for the Chain.
-For example, when a packet containing frame_chain_fdiff[chainIdx]=3 and Frame number=112 the previous frame in the Chain with index equal to chainIdx has Frame number=109.
+For example, when a packet containing frame_chain_fdiff[chainIdx]=3 and frame_number=112 the previous frame in the Chain with index equal to chainIdx has frame_number=109.
 The calculation is done modulo the size of the frame_number field.

 | next_layer_idc | Next Spatial ID And Temporal ID Values                   |
 | -------------- | -------------------------------------------------------- |